hashicorp/consul-k8s/cli/README.md

 ```
 Usage: kubectl consul uninstall [options]

-Uninstall Consul and clean up all data.
+Uninstall Consul with options to delete data and resources associated with Consul installation.
-Any data store in Consul will not be recoverable.

 Command Options:

   -auto-approve
       Skip approval prompt for uninstalling Consul.
 The default is false.

   -name=<string>
       Name of the installation.
-This will be prefixed to resources installed
+This can be used to uninstall and/or delete
-      on the cluster.
+      the resources of a specific Helm release.

   -namespace=<string>
       Namespace for the Consul installation.